Read content below or listen to audio.

 What can your client do to increase his or her capacity for humor?

-On this track we discussed managing anxiety with humor.
+In this section, we discussed managing anxiety with humor.
 We examined how humor helps, using humor to cope with anxiety, the ‘Playing with Language’ technique, and increasing a client’s capacity for humor.

-On the next track we will discuss treatment goals for recovery.
+In the next section, we will discuss treatment goals for recovery.
 Two categories of treatment goals for recovery are behavioral treatment goals and cognitive treatment goals.